 The doctoral programme belongs to LUT Business School, the research of which focuses on sustainable value creation, entrepreneurship and international business as well as digitalization and business analytics.
 The overall objective of research conducted in the school is to provide explanations of the factors that lead to sustainable business renewal, i.e. approaches that will ensure that companies are successful in international competition and, at the same time, operate in a way that is economically, ecologically and socially sustainable.

 Research is conducted in international and national research groups and in close cooperation with companies.
 In addition to companies, other actors that provide funding for research include the Academy of Finland, the EU and Business Finland.

-A doctoral degree, D.Sc.
-(Economics and Business Administration) / Doctor of Philosophy, includes doctoral studies (40 ECTS credits) and research leading to writing 4-5 publications and a dissertation that has to be defended publicly.
+A doctoral degree, Doctor of Science (Economics and Business Administration), includes doctoral studies (40 ECTS credits) and research leading to writing publications and a dissertation that has to be defended publicly.
 During doctoral education the student acquires a theoretical knowledge of the research field and topic in question, skills in applying scientific research methods and capabilities to generate new scientific knowledge and to understand its impact to practice.